 Step 3: Complete Necessary Paperwork

-To grant permission for the burial, ensure the proper recording of the interment, and obtain the necessary permits, all required paperwork must be completed and signed ahead of time.
+To gain permission for the burial, the cemetery will ensure the proper recording of the inurnment, and obtain the necessary permits.
+All required paperwork must be completed and signed ahead of time.

 Step 4: Schedule the Burial